AndreasSchaetti/DataCleaningAssignment/README.md

 ## Files

-`CodeBook.md` describes the variables of the dataset including their units and the steps that were performed to clean them and to create the tidy dataset.
+`CodeBook.md` describes the features of the dataset including their units and the steps that were performed to clean them and to create the tidy dataset.

 `run_analysis.R` is the R script that generates the tidy dataset.